drewgierach/architecture-center/docs/sample-solutions/databases/e-commerce-cosmosdb.md

 ![Sample solution architecture for a scalable order processing pipeline][architecture-diagram]

-This solution covers key components of an order processing pipeline.
+This architecture details key components of an order processing pipeline.
 The data flows through the solution as follows:

 1. Event messages enter the system via customer-facing applications (synchronously over HTTP) and various back-end systems (asynchronously via Apache Kafka).
 These messages are passed into a command processing pipeline.
 2. Each event message is ingested and mapped to one of a defined set of commands by a command processor microservice.
 The command processor retrieves any current state relevant to executing the command from an event stream snapshot database.
 The command is then executed, and the output of the command is emitted as a new event.
 3. Each event emitted as the output of a command is committed to an event stream database using Cosmos DB.
 4. For each database insert or update committed to the event stream database, an event is raised by the Cosmos DB Change Feed.
-Downstream systems can subscribe any event topics that are relevant to that system.
+Downstream systems can subscribe to any event topics that are relevant to that system.
 5. All events from the Cosmos DB Change Feed are also sent to a snapshot event stream microservice, which calculates any state changes caused by events that have occurred.
 The new state is then committed to the event stream snapshot database stored in Cosmos DB.
-The snapshot database provides a globally distributed, low latency data source for all current state of data elements.
+The snapshot database provides a globally distributed, low latency data source for the current state of all data elements.
 The event stream database provides a complete record of all event messages that have passed through the architecture, which enables robust testing, troubleshooting, and disaster recovery scenarios.

 ### Components

 * [Cosmos DB][docs-cosmos-db] is Microsoft's globally distributed, multi-model database that enables your solutions to elastically and independently scale throughput and storage across any number of geographic regions.
 It offers throughput, latency, availability, and consistency guarantees with comprehensive service level agreements (SLAs).
 This solution uses Cosmos DB for event stream storage and snapshot storage, and leverages Cosmos DB's Change Feed features to provide data consistency and fault recovery.
 * [Apache Kafka on HDInsight][docs-kafka] is a managed service implementation of Apache Kafka, an open-source distributed streaming platform for building real-time streaming data pipelines and applications.
 Kafka also provides message broker functionality similar to a message queue, for publishing and subscribing to named data streams.
-This solution uses Kafka for processing incoming as well as downstream events in the order processing pipeline.
+This solution uses Kafka to process incoming as well as downstream events in the order processing pipeline.
 * [F#](https://fsharp.org/) is a mature, open source, cross-platform, functional-first programming language.
 It empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.
 F# is an effective language for building microservices that can be deployed and tested independently from other components of the overall system.

 ### Considerations

-Many technology choices are available for real-time message ingestion, data storage, stream processing, storage of analytical data, and analytics and reporting.
+Many technology options are available for real-time message ingestion, data storage, stream processing, storage of analytical data, and analytics and reporting.
 For an overview of these options, their capabilities, and key selection criteria, see [Big data architectures: Real-time processing](/azure/architecture/data-guide/technology-choices/real-time-ingestion) in the [Azure Data Architecture Guide](/azure/architecture/data-guide/).

 Microservices have become a popular architectural style for building cloud applications that are resilient, highly scalable, independently deployable, and able to evolve quickly.
 Microservices require a different approach to designing and building applications.
-Tools such as Docker, Kubernetes, Azure Service Fabric, and Nomad enable the development of a microservices-based system.
+Tools such as Docker, Kubernetes, Azure Service Fabric, and Nomad enable the development of microservices-based architectures.
 For guidance on building and running a microservices-based architecture, see [Designing microservices on Azure](/azure/architecture/microservices/) in the Azure Architecture Center.

 ## Availability

 This solution's event sourcing approach allows system components to be loosely coupled and deployed independently of one another.
-Cosmos DB offers [high availability][docs-cosmos-db-regional-failover] and provide clear tradeoffs between consistency, availability, and performance, all with [corresponding guarantees][docs-cosmos-db-guarantees].
+Cosmos DB offers [high availability][docs-cosmos-db-regional-failover] and helps organization manage the tradeoffs associated with consistency, availability, and performance, all with [corresponding guarantees][docs-cosmos-db-guarantees].
 Apache Kafka on HDInsight is also designed for [high availability][docs-kafka-high-availability].

 Azure Monitor provides unified user interfaces for monitoring across various Azure services.
 For more information, see [Monitoring in Microsoft Azure](/azure/monitoring-and-diagnostics/monitoring-overview).
 Event Hubs and Stream Analytics are both integrated with Azure Monitor.